How to find the best fashion PLM software for your business

 • It’s always updated – Being connected to the cloud means new updates happen automatically.
 You don’t have to buy or manually update your systems to the latest version every time the tech is upgraded.

 Process changes affect the whole organization.
 The goal of a PLM software is to improve the day-to-day experience of the team.
-This is why you should consult the executive team and those who will use the PLM to see if the software is agile, intuitive and easy to use.
+This is why you should consult the executive team and those who will use the PLM to see if the software’s information management systems are agile, intuitive and easy to use.

-For fashion users, a good user interface and visual experience may be just as important as the functionalities.
+For fashion users, a good user interface and visual experience may be just as important as the functionalities for financial management.
 Whereas the costing department might need the cost sheets to be organized in a certain way.
-Keeping everyone in the loop will ensure an easy transition as well.
+Keeping everyone in the loop will ensure an easy transition as well

-It can often take a long time to implement the actual PLM software in your company.
+It can often take a long time to implement the actual PLM platform in your company.
 The onboarding process can take around 5-6 months and requires professional support from the software provider.

 The best fashion PLM companies offer full-service packages that include installation and training.
-Before buying from a software provider, ask the following questions:
+Before buying from a PLM subscription, ask these questions:

-• Does this software provider have experience with companies from the fashion industry?
+• Does this software provider have experience with companies from your industry?

 • How much time does it take for the company’s teams to implement the software?